We love to use coconut coir as the main ingredient of our microgreen growing media.

 You can see the current price from Amazon below.

-Strange, but at the time of publishing, Coco Bliss is only offering a minimum of 20 1.4-pound bricks.
-Hopefully that changes.
+Strange, but Coco Bliss only offers a minimum of 20 1.4-pound bricks at the time of publishing.
+Hopefully, that changes.

 Cost Per Quart Coconut Coir

-Using the prices at the time of publishing this article, let's calculate the cost per quart of expanded coconut coir.
+Using the prices when this article is published, let’s calculate the cost per quart of expanded coconut coir.
 From this, you can compare the costs with your favorite microgreen soil.

 We will consider the density difference of the bricks and assume that this will normalize the expansion.